Andreasmalleus/andreasmalleus.com/data/markdown/react-messenger.md

 size: 150
 language: "JavaScript"
 image: "../images/react-messenger.png"
+description: "What is react-messenger and why was it built?"
 ---

 React-messenger is a messenging application made with React and is similar to messenger made by Facebook.
 The purpose of making this application was to get to know a little bit of socket.io and it's inner workings.